pypa/setuptools/README.txt

 Uninstallation Instructions
 ---------------------------

 Like other distutils-based distributions, Distribute doesn't provide an uninstaller yet.
 It's all done manually!
+We are all waiting for PEP 376 support in Python.

 Distribute is installed in three steps:

 1. it gets out of the way an existing installation of Setuptools
 2. it installs a `fake` setuptools installation
 3. it installs distribute

 Distribute can be removed like this: